Guts Poker Rules

 Coin Declare

 Coin declare is used to help negate positional advantage.
-In a normal game the first person to act would be left of the dealer and as in a normal game, the later to act in the hand that you are the more advantage you would have (getting to see players act before you).
+In a normal game, the first person to act would be left of the dealer.
+Traditional thinking states that the later to act in the hand that you are the more advantage you would have (getting to see players act before you).
 The idea of coin declare is to have everyone declare whether they are 'in' or 'out' at the same time.
-By playing the hand this way there is no advantage gained by anyone.
+By playing the hand this way there is no advantage gained by anyone, as positional advantage is only an advantage where you see what opponents do first to decide how to play.

-There are a few variations to this game that can be played:
+There are a few more variations to this game that can be played:

 1) Everyone Ante

-This variation, which can be used in any game of Guts can be played so that with each new round of the game, every player re-antes into the pot.
+This variation, which can be used in any game so that with each new round of the game, every player re-antes into the pot.
 Under normal rules, the pot will only increase in size when at least three players go in (the first collects the pot, the second matches the pot, and the third doubles the size of the pot).
 In 'Everyone Ante', the pot increases at least by the size of every players' antes with each round.

 2) It's All Guts